 We are going to go from here to something that is said about Jesus in Revelation.
 Here an outstanding, very important characteristic of Jesus Christ is given.
 Remember, Deuteronomy says that God is a God of truth.
 He is trustworthy.
 He does not change.
 His truth does not change, and He does not change.
 Here in Revelation the term is changed, but it means virtually the same thing.

-Revelation 19:11 And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he does judge and make war.
+Revelation 19:11 And I saw heaven opened, and behold a white horse; and he that sat on him was called Faithful and True, and in righteousness He judge and makes war.

 Let us add to this a verse in John 14:6, where Jesus said of Himself: "I am the way, the truth, and the life."
 We have got three things linked here: (1) Deuteronomy 32, where God used "true and faithful," (2) Revelation 19 where Jesus Christ is "Faithful and True," and (3) John 14:16, where Jesus is "the way, the truth, and the life."
 All of these are in contrast to the people who call themselves by the name of God, saying that they are Christians.